*Story updated in June 2022 to include information about the booster shot for children ages 5-11.

-When the Food and Drug Administration approved Pfizer’s two dose COVID vaccine for use in children ages 5-11, it was a moment many parents rejoiced in.
-But, we also know there are many of you who have some serious questions.
-And that’s okay.
+When the Food and Drug Administration and CDC approved Pfizer’s COVID vaccine for use in children ages 5-11, it was a moment many parents rejoiced in.
+But, we also know there were many of you who had some serious questions.

-Just like with adults and teens, Pfizer’s COVID vaccine for kids will be two doses, spaced three weeks apart with full immunity taking hold two weeks after the second dose.
-But, it’s not the same dose as adults.
-It is important to point out that a child’s dose is smaller than the adult and teen dose at 10 micrograms compared to the 30 micrograms adults and teens receive.
+It is important to point out that a child’s Covid vaccine dose is smaller than the adult and teen dose at 10 micrograms compared to the 30 micrograms adults and teens receive.

-We’re turning once again to Dr. Christina Canody, director of the pediatric service line at BayCare and Dr. Allison Messina to get answers for you.
+To help answer some of the common questions out there, we’re turning once again to Dr. Christina Canody, director of the pediatric service line at BayCare and Dr. Allison Messina, the chief of the Division of Infectious Diseases at Johns Hopkins All Children’s Hospital to get answers for you.

 *Interview edited for clarity and length.